 Perhaps you have just finished The Beach and are having visions of fields full of row after row of tall cannabis plants loaded with flowers.
 Then let's find out what the legal situation in Thailand is when it comes to weed.

 MEDICAL MARIJUANA IN THAILAND

-The production, sale and possession of any form of medicinal marijuana products are illegal in Thailand.
+The production, sale and possession of any form of medical marijuana products are currently illegal in Thailand.

 RECREATIONAL MARIJUANA IN THAILAND

 Any form of possession of cannabis is illegal in Thailand and can lead to severe penalties.